innoveit/react-native-ble-manager/docs/methods.markdown

 **Arguments**

 - `peripheralId` - `String` - the id/mac address of the peripheral to disconnect.
-- `force` - `boolean` - [Android only] defaults to true, if true force closes gatt connection and send the BleManagerDisconnectPeripheral event immediately to Javascript, else disconnects the connection and waits for [`disconnected state`](https://developer.android.com/reference/android/bluetooth/BluetoothProfile#STATE_DISCONNECTED) to
+- `force` - `boolean` - [Android only] defaults to true.
+If true force closes gatt connection and send the event to `onDisconnectPeripheral` immediately, else disconnects the connection and waits for [`disconnected state`](https://developer.android.com/reference/android/bluetooth/BluetoothProfile#STATE_DISCONNECTED) to
-  [`close the gatt connection`](<https://developer.android.com/reference/android/bluetooth/BluetoothGatt#close()>) and then sends the BleManagerDisconnectPeripheral to the Javascript
+  [`close the gatt connection`](<https://developer.android.com/reference/android/bluetooth/BluetoothGatt#close()>) and then sends the event to `onDisconnectPeripheral`

 **Examples**